SESMG/SESMG/docs/index.rst

 Installation
 ------------

-1. For the application of the Spreadsheet Energy System Model Generator Python (version >= 3.5) is required.
-This can be downloaded `here <https://www.python.org/downloads/>`_ free of charge and installed on your PC (Windows, Linux, Mac).
+1. Python version 3.5 or higher is required for the application of the Spreadsheet Energy System Model Generator Python.
+It can be freely `downloaded <https://www.python.org/downloads/>`_ and installed on any PC (Windows, Linux, Mac).

 2. Download the program files from `GIT <https://git.fh-muenster.de/ck546038/spreadsheet-energy-system-model-generator>`_ as .zip folder.

-3. Extract the .zip folder in any directory on your computer.
+3. Extract the .zip folder into any directory on the computer.

 Application of the Model Generator